 We understand your problem, and we’re here to help.
 Hence, we’ve got two things for you.
 First, we’ll give you ten of the best padlock options on the market today.
-From budget oriented models, to high end ones that you’ll have to think twice before buying, we’ll make sure to include something for everyone.
-Afterwards, we’ve also got a fairly extensive buying guide, one that should explain some of the key terms and things we’ll cover as we review the padlocks on our list.
+From budget-oriented models to high-end ones that you’ll have to think twice before buying, we’ll make sure to include something for everyone.
+Afterward, we’ve also got a fairly extensive buying guide, one that should explain some of the key terms and things we’ll cover as we review the padlocks on our list.
 When you’re done reading, you should be able to make an informed buying decision as to which of the options is the best padlock for you and your use case.
 Without wasting any more of your time, let’s take a look at our options.

 Quick Summary: Best Padlock of 2019